hsqzzpf/Prototypical-Networks/README.md

 | 99.3% | 1-shot (5-way Acc.) | 1 | 5 |
 | 99.3% | 5-shot (5-way Acc.) | 5 | 5 |
 | 96.4% | 5-shot (5-way Acc.) | 5 | 1 |

+\* All of the models are trained under 10 epochs